This procedure defines the eligibility criteria and the terms and conditions for Public Holidays compensation.

 - An employee who is scheduled to work on a Public Holiday and fails to do so without reasonable cause will lose his or her entitlement to Public Holiday pay.

-The Human Resources Department in conjunction with Payroll & Benefits Services of the Financial Operations Department are responsible for the administration of this procedure.
+The Human Resources Department in conjunction with Payroll and Benefits Services of the Financial Operations Department are responsible for the administration of this procedure.

 Designated Holiday: a holiday designated by the Town of Oakville for its employees.